Skip to contents

 titlesize = 12)

-Next, we calculate scores using multiple methods (log2-median, ranking, and ssGSEA) to compare results across scoring strategies.
-The output includes heatmaps and volcano plots to visualize effect sizes (|Cohen’s d|) between conditions.
-These analyses confirm that the HernandezSegura and LiteratureMarkers gene sets consistently discriminate Senescence from Proliferative samples across all methods, whereas REACTOME_CELLULAR_SENESCENCE does not.
+Next, scores are calculated using multiple methods (log2-median, ranking, ssGSEA) to assess consistency across strategies.
+Outputs include heatmaps and volcano plots of effect sizes (|Cohen’s d|).
+HernandezSegura and LiteratureMarkers consistently discriminate Senescent from Proliferative samples, while REACTOME_CELLULAR_SENESCENCE shows weaker and less consistent separation.

 Overall_Scores <- PlotScores(data = counts_example,